varabyte/kobweb/README.md

 The process for exporting a bunch of files in a way that can be consumed by a static web hosting provider tends to be *much* faster *and* cheaper than using a full stack solution.
-Therefore, you should prefer a static site layout unless you have a specific need for a full stack approach.
+Therefore, you should prefer a static site layout unless you have a specific need for a full-stack approach.

 Some possible reasons to use a custom server are:
 * needing to communicate with other, private backend services in your company.